winkm89/osfavorites/README.md

 ### Data transformation and ETL
 * [Talend Open Studio for Data Integration](https://www.talend.com/products/data-integration/data-integration-open-studio/) - A popular ETL and data integration suite fo Windows, MacOS and Linux.

+### Data Visualization
+* [Candela](https://candela.readthedocs.io) - An open-source suite of interoperable web visualization components.
+Can be used with JavaScript, Python and R.
+* [D3.js](https://d3js.org/) - A JavaScript library for creating HTML, SVG and CSS based visualizations.

 ### Editors and IDEs
 * [Apache Netbeans](http://netbeans.apache.org/) - A popular IDE for Java, JavaScript, HTML5, PHP, C/C++ and more.
 Now an Apache project.
 * [Eclipse](https://www.eclipse.org/) - One of the most popular IDEs for almost all popular progamming langauges.